justjake/quickjs-emscripten/README.md

 disposed, it cannot be used anymore.
 Note that in the example above, we call `.dispose()` on each handle once it is no longer needed.

-Calling `QuickJSVm.dispose()` will throw a RuntimeError if you've forgotten to dispose any handles associated with that VM, so it's good practice to create a new VM instance for each of your tests, and to call `vm.dispose()` at the end of every test.
+Calling `QuickJSContext.dispose()` will throw a RuntimeError if you've forgotten to dispose any handles associated with that VM, so it's good practice to create a new VM instance for each of your tests, and to call `vm.dispose()` at the end of every test.